VanshikaNehra23/News_Group/README.md

 # News_Group

+News.ipynb -->

 .
-Imported the dataset and converted it to dataframe
+Imported the dataset from sklearn and converted it to dataframe

 .
-Scraped 2 websites using BeautifulSoup
+Removed \t and \n using regular expressions

 .
-Conveted the scraped text to dataframe named testing
+Scraped a website using BeautifulSoup and stored its content in text1.txt

 .
-Added b_labels according to the categories to both train and test data
+Conveted the scraped text and one word text in text2.txt file to dataframe named testing

 .
+Added target_num to the dataframe

+.
 Conveted text of the train and test data into unique tokens using Tokenizer

 .
-Created Model Usinf LSTM
+Created Model Using LSTM

-. created news.csv file (file size too large to upload)

 .
-Trained and fitted the model (Not Complete....
-Error showing RAM Full)
+Trained and fitted the model with 10 epochs

 .
 Plotted the loss per iteration and accuracy per iteration

+.
+Saved the model